microsoft/FeatureManagement-Dotnet/README.md

         .AddFeatureVariantAssigner<TargetingFeatureVariantAssigner>();
 ```

-### Variant Value Resolution
+### Variant Resolution

-When a variant of a dynamic feature has been chosen, the feature management system needs to resolve the value associated with that variant.
-A feature variant can reference configuration values through the `ConfigurationReference` property of their configuration to be used as the value of the feature.
+When a variant of a dynamic feature has been chosen, the feature management system needs to resolve the configuration reference associated with that variant.
+A feature variant references configuration through its `ConfigurationReference` property.
 In the "[Configuring a Dynamic Feature](./README.md#Configuring-a-Dynamic-Feature)" section we see a dynamic feature named "ShoppingCart".
 The first variant of the feature, named "Big", has a configuration reference to the `ShoppingCart:Big` configuration section.
 The referenced section is shown below.

 ``` Javascript
     "ShoppingCart": {